NetBrainAPI/NetBrain-REST-API-V7.1a3/REST APIs Documentation/Device Access Control/AssignDeviceAccessPoliciesToUser API.md

 ## ***POST*** /V1/CMDB/UserDeviceAccessPolicy/AssignDeviceAccessPolicies
 Call this API to assign device access policies to user.<br>
 ***Note:*** Customer can call this API if only want to assign new policies to accounts without delete the already existing policy in accounts.
+And customer needs to have **Share Policy Management** privilege at least to call this API.

 ## Detail Information